 - Bulk updating multiple entries at the same time with GravityActions

-- Using Inline Edit with GravityView to edit entries on the front end
+- Using Inline Edit with GravityView to easily edit entries on the front end

 Updating an existing entry using the Gravity Forms default editing capabilities works well if you only need to update a couple of entries every now and then.
 But if you have hundreds of entries that need updating, this is definitely not the most efficient way to do it.

-After installation, click “Activate”.
+After installing, the plugin will be activated automatically.
 Inline Edit will now show up in your list of active plugins.

-If you don’t have an All Access license, you’ll need to purchase the plugin and upload it to your WordPress site.
+If you don’t have a GravityKit license, you’ll need to purchase the plugin and upload it to your WordPress site.